Church of the Holy Spirit

 The policy of the Parochial Church Council of Rye regarding Baptisms, Marriages & Burials.

 Our normal custom is to restrict the 'occasional offices' of baptism, marriage and burial to the residents of Rye Harbour.
-In marriage we are governed by legal restrictions requiring a residence qualification; with burials we are restricted as the churchyard has very few burial spaces left.
+In marriage we are governed by legal restrictions requiring a residence qualification or qualifying connection; with burials we are restricted as the churchyard has no burial spaces left.
 However, anyone seeking such services can turn to their own parish church where they have rights of baptism, marriage and burial.

 For more information about baptism in the Church of England see www.cofe.anglican.org/lifeevents/baptismconfirm/baptism1.html